Aakash Jain Class of 2015

 Career plans: I am recruiting for investment banking.

 Why did you choose Chicago Booth?
 The reasons are many: the flexible curriculum, as I have master's in finance already and I wanted to challenge myself with more advanced and interesting courses from the first semester and Booth allowed me the opportunity to do this; the globally recognized brand as a leading school in finance; the enthusiasm and passion of the students for Booth when I visited the school; the support and encouragement by Admissions, alumni, and students throughout my application process; and because Chicago is a great city.

 Use three adjectives to describe your experience at Chicago Booth: Exciting, exhilarating, and educational.

 What do you consider a "must visit" place or "must do" activity in Chicago?
 The Chicago marathon is a "must do" activity.
 Obviously, you have to like running for it to be a "must do" though!
-The course itself is spectacular; the atmosphere around the city amazing; and the Sunday night after the race in the city sensational!
+The course itself is spectacular; the atmosphere around the city is amazing; and the Sunday night after the race in the city is sensational!